0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Monteverde/Monteverde.md

 we confirm this by consulting the **Microsoft Documentation** on connection strings [here](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlconnection.connectionstring?view=dotnet-plat-ext-6.0#system-data-sqlclient-sqlconnection-connectionstring).

 it says the **"Data Source"** is for the **"The name or network address of the instance of SQL Server to which to connect."**.
-This tells us this is not for a local DB.
+This won't work for a local DB.

 ![Data-Source-Doc](Data-Source-Doc.jpg)